matthuisman/frndlytv-for-channels/README.md

 Once you have your the container running, you can use it with [custom channels](https://getchannels.com/docs/channels-dvr-server/how-to/custom-channels/) in the [Channels](https://getchannels.com) app.

 Add a new source in Channels DVR Server and choose `M3U Playlist`.
-Fill out the form using your new playlist and EPG URLs from above.
+Fill out the form using your new playlist URL from above.

 ## License